carbon-language/carbon-lang/clang/docs/ConstantInterpreter.rst

 Void pointers, which can be built by casting any of the aforementioned pointers, are implemented as a union of all pointer types.
-The ``BitCast`` opcode is reponsible for performing all legal conversions between these types and primitive integers.
+The ``BitCast`` opcode is responsible for performing all legal conversions between these types and primitive integers.

 BlockPointer